Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Sample preparation, experimental methods and equipment

 \subsubsection{Samples of beads}

 Samples of glass seed beads were obtained from beaded articles of the 19th century.
-All samples were washed with high purity isopropyl alcohol ([C$_3$H$_7$OH]~$>99.8$~wt.\,\%) at 40{\textcelsius} for 20 minutes in a chemical glass placed into an ultrasonic bath filled with water ($\nu=40$~kHz, $P=120$~W) \cite{2020_Glas_depolimer,Beads_KSS_SPIE}.
+All samples were washed with high purity isopropyl alcohol ([C$_3$H$_7$OH]~$>99.8$~wt.\,\%) at 40{\textcelsius} for 20 minutes in a chemical glass placed into an ultrasonic bath filled with water ($\nu=40$~kHz, $P=120$~W) \cite{Beads_KSS_SPIE,2020_Glas_depolimer}.

 The analyses were mainly carried out using sections of bead samples, which were prepared following a standard procedure.
-First, clean bead samples were immersed in epoxy resin L; \footnote{ For the IR absorbance spectrum of epoxy resin L, see Online Resource~\ref{esm:fig_FTIR_Epoxy}. } then, after hardening, the preparations were polished using a corundum paste for grinding and a diamond paste for finishing until thin smooth plates were obtained.
+First, clean bead samples were immersed in epoxy resin L; \footnote{ For the IR absorbance spectrum of epoxy resin L, see Ref.~\cite{2022_Glas_alter_ESM-2}. } then, after hardening, the preparations were polished using corundum paste for grinding and diamond paste for finishing until thin smooth plates were obtained.
 After polishing, the sections were washed in isopropyl alcohol.

 Some samples of beads were annealed for artificial ageing at {300\textcelsius} for 15~minutes in the atmospheric air in a muffle furnace.
 We studied these samples without the preparation of thin sections.